I’ve deliberately not owned shares in the companies I write about.

 I’m thinking of buying small parcels of technology company shares so I can get access to full shareholder information.

-There’s a cost associated with buying shares and it’s often impossible to buy one or two shares at a time, so I need to buy smallest practical parcels.
+There’s a cost associated with buying shares and it’s often impossible to buy one or two at a time, so I need to buy smallest practical parcels.
 Can anyone tell me what the smallest practical parcel is and how to buy such a package without incurring large overheads?